tywalch/electrodb/README.md

 ### Upsert Record

 The `upsert` method is another ElectroDB exclusive method.
-Upsert is similar to the [update method](#update-method) and the [patch method](#patch-record), but has an api more similar to the [put-method](#put-record) [create method](#create-record).
-This method is valuable in cases where you want to insert the item in place or overlay your provided properties onto the existing item.
+Upsert is similar to the [put-method](#put-record) in that it will create a record if one does not exist.
+Unlike the `put` method, however, `upsert` perform an update if that record already exists.

 ### Scan Records
 When scanning for rows, you can use filters the same as you would any query.
 For more information on filters, see the [Where](#where) section.